 Halloween comes to the West Shore with a weekend of spooky events at West Shore Cafe and Homewood Mountain Resort.

-Themed dinners, haunted chairlifts and family frights at Homewood
+Themed dinners, haunted chairlifts and family frights

 Kick off your Halloweekend with The Haunting of West Shore Cafe, Oct.
 24 at 6pm.
 Halloween has never been so delicious as guests are served a spooky supper prepared by the Executive Chef Robb Wyss.
 Dinner is accompanied by killer cocktails and cauldrons of devilishly delectable treats.
 This event serves as an exclusive sneak peak and kickoff to the first annual Halloweekend at Homewood event.